Apply for funding

 - Organizations / groups / Pride organizations to support projects that empower LGBTQI+ communities or Pride events in underserved communities or regions

 - Pride organizations with specific work that promotes change to end generations of inequities, racism, injustice, and systemic oppression

-Pride organizations may apply for more than one fund, but they will be required to complete separate applications for each fund for which they are requesting support.
+Pride organizations were able to apply for more than one fund, but were required to complete separate applications for each fund for which they were requesting support.

 COVID19 Relief Fund

 50% of the proceeds from Global Pride will be allocated to organizations in financial distress due to COVID19.
 The actual amount will be determined in mid-August, prior to the committee meeting to disburse the funds.

 Awards will be for USD 1,000 and are designed to provide some financial relief to Pride organizations that have suffered a financial loss due to COVID19 because of canceling an event or loss of income.
 This support is not for programming or producing events.